Participation in Initiatives

 The Task Force on Climate-related Financial Disclosures (TCFD) is an organization established by the Financial Stability Board (FSB) at the request of the G20 to study climate-related information disclosure and responses by financial institutions.

-The Tokyo Tatemono Group have expressed its support for the TCFD recommendations in June 2020.
-The Tokyo Tatemono Group will continue to enhance its disclosure content and strengthen its climate change measures in line with the information disclosure framework recommended by TCFD (governance, strategy, risk management, indicators and targets related to climate change risks and opportunities).
+The Group endorses and is a signatory to the TCFD recommendations.
+Going forward, we will strengthen our measures to combat climate change, while expanding the content of our disclosure in line with the information disclosure framework recommended by the TCFD (governance, strategy, risk management, and indicators and targets with respect to climate change risks and opportunities).

-The SBT Initiative is an international climate change initiative established in 2015 by the CDP, the UN Global Compact, the World Resources Institute (WRI), and the World Wide Fund for Nature (WWF).
-It is an organization that examines and certifies whether the greenhouse gas emission reduction targets set by companies and organizations around the world are consistent with the levels required by the Paris Agreement (which aims to limit the global temperature rise to well below 2 degrees Celsius above pre-industrial levels (WellBelow 2 degrees Celsius) and to 1.5 degrees Celsius).
+The SBT Initiative (SBTi) is an international climate change initiative established in 2015 by CDP, UNGC, the World Resources Institute (WRI), and the World Wildlife Fund (WWF).
+SBTi’s role as an organization is to assess and certify whether greenhouse gas emission reduction targets set by companies and organizations around the world are consistent with the levels required by the Paris Agreement (for holding the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels).

 RE100 is an international initiative that aims to procure 100% of the electricity consumed in business activities from renewable energy sources.

-The Tokyo Tatemono Group is participating in this initiative with the aim of procuring 100% of the electricity consumed in its business activities from renewable energy sources by 2050.
+The Tokyo Tatemono Group participates in this initiative with the aim of procuring 100% of the electricity consumed in its business activities from renewable energy sources by 2050.

 CDP is a non-profit organization that works with institutional investors and others to require companies to disclose information on their climate change strategies and greenhouse gas emissions, and to encourage them to take action.

-The Tokyo Tatemono Group discloses environmental information through CDP.
+The Tokyo Tatemono Group discloses its environmental information through CDP.

 Japan Climate Initiative（JCI）

-Tokyo Tatemono has participated in the Japan Climate Initiative as a full member since 2019, seeing climate change as a social issue that requires global collaboration.
+Tokyo Tatemono is participating in the JCI, seeing climate change as a social issue that requires global collaboration.

 The Japan Climate Leaders' Partnership (JCLP)

-The Japan Climate Leaders' Partnership (JCLP) is a unique Japanese business group that is working beyond the boundaries of the corporate sector to achieve a decarbonized society.
-In partnership with The Climate Group, an international non-profit organization, JCLP also serves as Japan's RE100 membership liaison.
+The Japan Climate Leaders’ Partnership (JCLP) is a unique Japanese business group that works across the boundaries between companies toward achieving a decarbonized society.
+It also serves as a contact point for RE100 membership in Japan, in partnership with the Climate Group, an international non-profit organization.

 The Principles for Responsible Investment（PRI）

-Tokyo Realty Investment Management, Inc., the asset management company of Japan Prime Realty Investment Corporation, agrees with the basic concept of PRI and became a signatory organization in May 2019.
+Tokyo Realty Investment Management, the asset management company of Japan Prime Realty Investment Corporation, endorses and is a signatory to these principles.